 What Happened at Trois Mailletz, Miss Simone?
 (Part 2)

 Nina Simone, the legendary jazz artist and pianist, found refuge at the Trois Mailletz club in Paris during a troubling time of her career.
-Here is the amazing story of her life that is the subject of three movies in 2015/2016.
+Here is the amazing story of her life that is the subject of three movies.

 Who Was Nina Simone?

-While Nina Simone in her day didn’t reach the popularity of some jazz and blues singers like Aretha Franklin and Billie Holiday, the world is rediscovering Simone today – and she is rightfully taking her place in music history.
+While Nina Simone in her day didn’t reach the popularity of some jazz and blues singers like Aretha Franklin and Billie Holiday, the world rediscovered Simone in recent years – and she is rightfully taking her place in music history.

-Suddenly, the film industry can’t seem to get enough of Nina Simone, with two documentaries and a controversial biopic coming out in 2015.
-Simone is more popular today – some 12 years after her death – than ever before.
+Recently, the film industry couldn't seem to get enough of Nina Simone, with two documentaries and a controversial biopic released this decade.
+Simone is more popular today – some 17 years after her death – than ever before.
 The documentaries are What Happened, Miss Simone?
 (Netflix) and The Amazing Nina Simone.
 The Hollywood movie is simply titled Nina, and its controversy stems around the casting of Latin actress Zoe Saldana for the part of Nina.
 The Avatar star has been called in the media as “not dark-skinned enough” to play Simone – she reportedly had her skin darkened for the role.
-Nina is expected to appear in theaters in December 2015.

 Who was Nina Simone and where did she come from?